 Known ever after as Nipplegate, Jackson’s bare breast emerged as Timberlake pulled at the front of her bustier during the last lines of “Rock Your Body.”
 The move was supposed to reveal a red lace bra, but the garment failed, which brought the term “wardrobe malfunction” into common use.

 Although Jackson’s music sales rocketed in the weeks following her performance, the move negatively impacted her career.
 She was banned from that year’s Grammy Awards and blacklisted from music video and radio channels for several years.

-Spears has always been famous for dancing to the beat of her own drum, even back to her days as a child actor.
-And during the 2001 “The Kings of Rock and Pop” extravaganza at the E-Trade Super Bowl XXXV Halftime Show, Britney Spears showed her own style when she joined Aerosmith, NSYNC, Nelly and Mary J. Blige onstage.
+Britney Spears has always been famous for dancing to the beat of her own drum, even back in her days as a child actor.
+And during the 2001 “The Kings of Rock and Pop” extravaganza at the Super Bowl XXXV halftime show, Spears showed her own style when she joined Aerosmith, ‘N Sync, Nelly and Mary J. Blige onstage.